SCOPE AND AIM

 Manuscript should be arranged in the following order: (1) Title section, including Title, Running Title, Authors, Author Affiliations, and Correspondence; (2) Abstract; (3) Keywords; (4) Introduction; (5) Materials and methods, (6) Results; (7) Discussion; (8) Footnotes, including acknowledgments and abbreviations; (9) References; (10) Figure legends; (11) Figures; (12) Tables; (13) Supplemental data.

 Text components of the manuscript should be prepared using Microsoft Word in 12 pt with one point five line-space on one side of A4 (297×210 mm) sheets with all pages numbered.
-Figures should be converted to JPG format.
+Manuscript must be converted into PDF format when first submitted.
+Figures should be converted to TIF, PDF or JPG format.
 Tables should be prepared in Microsoft Word with single space.
 The manuscript can be submitted through the online submission system (www.blood-genomics.com).

 RESEARCH ARTICLE FORMAT